WUSTL-CSE222-FS18/studio-01-studio01_brandl_shenoy/README.md

 (5 minutes) Designers:  Present your solutions and get the Customers' feedback.
 As a Designer you should be open to any initial reactions.
 Customers: think carefully about your original "need" and try to give both pros and cons of the proposed solutions.

 ***Q1.4 Designers: Briefly summarize their feedback for each solution:***

+1. only for people who wear it.
+1. how to ensure it counts correcly?
+1. What about users who don't own device?

 (4 minutes): Reverse roles.
 Designers: Fill in your answers to the question above.